TL;DR

 Key Questions

-Why has media coverage of mental health increased so sharply?
+Why has mental health coverage increased so dramatically recently?

-Will this surge in coverage lead to more mental health funding?
+Could this surge lead to better mental health policies?

-Are there risks associated with the current surge in coverage?
+Are there risks associated with increased media coverage?

 Source: gdelt